Eduard Tubin: Style

 Tubin often used Estonian folk music in his works, for instance in the Sinfonietta on Estonian motifs.
 His ballet Kratt is entirely based on folk tunes.
 In 1938 Tubin had visited the Estonian island of Hiiumaa to collect folk songs.
 Tubin was also a very good orchestrator, and this can be heard particularly in the Third and Fourth symphonies.

 A change took place in Tubin's style at the end of the 1940s; the music became harmonically more astringent.
 The finale of the seventh symphony makes much use of a theme with all twelve notes, though it is tonal.
 The shift to a less nationalistic and more international style came after Tubin had fled Estonia to Sweden.

 Tubin is perhaps not better known because of his displacement.
 Although Estonia claims him as one of their greatest composers, most of his composing was done in Sweden, which never gave him the attention he was due.
 Tubin is gaining recognition, however, particularly for his later symphonies and the Second Piano Sonata, which are recognised as masterpieces.
 Most of his works have been recorded (there are two complete recorded sets of his symphonies, conducted by Neeme Järvi and Arvo Volmer).
 In June 2005 the city of Tallinn observed the centennial of his birth with a festival where all of his symphonies and much of his piano and chamber music was performed.
 A statue of Tubin was erected in Tartu.

-A Tubin Museum was opened at the Alatskivi Castle near to his birthplace in 2011.
+A Tubin Museum was opened at Alatskivi Castle near his birthplace in 2011.
 This has an exhibition about the composer and other members of the "Tartu school" of musicians who studied under Heino Eller including Alfred Karindi, Eduard Oja, Olav Roots and Karl Leichter.

 The International Eduard Tubin Society was founded in Estonia in 2000.
 Its most important task is to produce an academically correct edition of his collected works, a work which is well in progress.

+The pianist Vardo Rumessen was considered the foremost interpreter of Tubin's works.